 Hopefully this article will provide all the historical details you require to pull together an authentic look for your big day, not just for vintage wedding dresses but including the accessories and vintage hair and make-up too!

 Just remember that it’s not necessary to be historically accurate, unless you really want to be.
-The most important thing is to find items and styles you love and feel good on – and if that means taking inspiration from different decades then so be it!
+The most important thing is to find items and vintage trends you love and feel good in – and if that means taking inspiration from different decades and eras then so be it!